-Peter is an Associate Professor of Management and Academic Fellow of Warrane College who lives his passion for discovering and sharing useful ideas through his highly cited research, teaching, and consulting focused on the role of mindsets and being in learning mode within management, leadership development, and career success.
+Peter is a Professor of Management and Academic Fellow of Warrane College who lives his passion for discovering and sharing useful ideas through his highly cited research, teaching, and consulting focused on the role of mindsets and being in learning mode within management, leadership development, and career success.

 He co-developed (with Geoff Mortimore) and is Course Coordinator of The Executive Blueprint and Managing Yourself and Others.
 These highly-rated courses, which launch AGSM students into their Master of Business Administration (Executive) and Master of Management programs, are designed to prime students to be in learning mode, as manifest by proactively learning from not only their academic studies but also from their class colleagues and throughout their career.
 Beyond our UNSW campus, Peter has delivered celebrated workshops on how to be in learning mode both internationally and locally in organisations including BHP, Downer, CSIRO, the Department of Industry, and Westpac.